Guide to Northern Lights Photography

 Modern-day DSLRs and mirrorless cameras have a pretty good handle on managing white balance.
 I don’t know many photographers who mess with this setting much at all.

 However, for the sake of education, White Balance controls the colour cast visible in a composition so it has a more natural look.
-While you can achieve this in post-processing, I’d always recommend that you use an in-camera white balance best suited to night photography.
+While you can achieve this in post-processing, I’d always recommend that you use an in-camera white balance best suited to night photography (see guide).

 The settings are going to depend on how dark the night sky is.